awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-sharepointconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Urls`  <a name="cfn-kendra-datasource-sharepointconfiguration-urls"></a>
-The URLs of the Microsoft SharePoint site that contains the documents that should be indexed\.
+The Microsoft SharePoint site URLs for the documents you want to index\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `100`